HobnobMancer/cazy_webscraper/docs/index.rst

    ``cazy_webscraper -v get_ncbi_seqs ...``.

 .. warning::
-   Retrieval of GTDB taxonomic classifications, the database query API and extraction of sequences from a local database existed in version 2 but have **not yet been migrated** to the version 3 subcommand interface.
+   The database query API and extraction of sequences from a local database existed in version 2 but have **not yet been migrated** to the version 3 subcommand interface.
 Their documentation pages are retained below and marked accordingly.

 -------------
 Documentation